informalsystems/hermes/docs/spec/relayer/Data-Requirements.md

 Queries a CCV Consumer chain to fetch its staking parameters, notably its unbonding period and the number of historical entries that the chain keeps.

+Hermes makes the following requests to this endpoint:

+- `CcvConsumerParams`:

 ### `cosmos.staking.v1beta1.QueryClient`

 Queries a Cosmos chain to fetch its staking parameters, most notably the chain's unbonding period.